judeleonard/Hamoye_Project/README.md

 Also investigated how each type of quantity of fuel can affect the cost of burning fuels and electricity bills

-# Summarized the analysis by answering important questions indeed from my analysis
+# Summarized the analysis by answering important questions infered from my analysis

      1. Which year recorded the highest energy generated ?